-T .hex Data file: Hexadecimal raw data file created by SEASAVE from realtime data stream from SBE 9plus (SEASAVE version ≥ 7.0), 16, 16plus, 19, 19plus, 21, 25, or 49.
-Data uploaded from memory of SBE 16, 16plus, 16plus-IM, 17plus (used with SBE 9plus CTD), 19, 19plus, 21, or 25. • Converted (engineering units) data file created by SEASAVE from real-time data stream from SBE 45.
-File includes header information. .jpg Sea Plot output JPEG graphics file. .mrk Mark scan information - output marker file containing sequential mark number, system time, and data for selected variables.
-Information is written to file by SEASAVE when user clicks on Mark Scan during real-time data acquisition to mark significant events in the cast.
-File can be used by Mark Scan. .psa File containing input file name and data path, output data path, and module-specific parameters used by SBE Data Processing. .ros File containing data for each scan associated with a bottle closure, as well as data for a user-selected range of scans before and after each closure; created by Data Conversion. .txt Easy-to-read file (for viewing and printing only; cannot be modified) that shows all parameters in .con file.
-Created by clicking Report in Configuration dialog box, or by running ConReport.exe. .wmf Sea Plot output Windows metafile graphics file. .xml Sensor calibration coefficient file.
+Header recorded when acquiring real-time data (same as header information in .hex or .dat data file), or header portion of .cnv .hdr converted data file written by ASCII Out.
+Header information includes software version, sensor serial numbers, instrument configuration, etc. Data file: • Hexadecimal raw data file created by Seasave from real-time data stream from SBE 9 plus (Seasave version \geq 7.0), 16, 16plus, 16plus V2, 19, 19plus, 19plus V2, 21, 25, or 49. .hex • Data uploaded from memory of SBE 16, 16 plus , 16 plus -IM, 16plus V2, 16plus-IM V2, 17plus (used with SBE 9plus CTD), 19, 19 plus , 19 plus V2, 21, or 25. • Converted (engineering units) data file created by Seasave from real-time data stream from SBE 45. • File includes header information. .jpg Sea Plot output JPEG graphics file.
+Mark scan information - output marker file containing sequential mark number, system time, and data for selected variables. .mrk Information is written to file by Seasave when user clicks on •1111 K Mark Scan during real-time data acquisition to mark significant events in the cast.
+File can be used by Mark Scan.
+File containing input file name and data path, output data path, and module-specific parameters used by SBE Data Processing.
+Default location for .psa files is %USERPROFILE%\Application Data\Sea-Bird\ SBEDataProcessing-Win32 (example c:\Documents and Settings\dbresko\Application Data\ .psa Sea-Bird\SBEDataProcessing-Win32\DatCnv.psa). .1 PostProcSuite.ini contains a list of paths and file names for recently used .psa files.
+To view list, click File in module dialog box and select Recent Setup Files.
+PostProcSuite.ini is in %USERPROFILE%\Local Settings\Apps\Sea-Bird\ (example c:\Documents and Settings\dbresko\ Local Settings\Apps\Sea-Bird\PostProcSuite.ini).
+File containing data for each scan associated with a bottle .ros closure, as well as data for a user-selected range of scans before and after each closure; created by Data Conversion.
+Easy-to-read file (for viewing only; cannot be modified) that shows all parameters in .con or .xmlcon file.
+Created by clicking .txt Report in Configuration dialog box.
+SBE Data Processing creates •1Al this as a temporary file; to save it to document your settings, select Save and exit and enter desired file name and location.
+Alternatively, create file by running ConReport.exe. .wmf Sea Plot output Windows metafile graphics file. • Sensor calibration coefficient file.
 This file can be exported and/or imported from the dialog box for a sensor.
-This allows you to move a sensor from one instrument to another and update the instrument's .con file while eliminating need for typing or resulting possibility of typographical errors.
+This allows you to move a sensor from one instrument to another and update the instrument's .con or .xmlcon file while eliminating need for typing or resulting possibility of typographical .xml errors. • File written by Seaterm232, Seaterm485, or SeatermIM for data uploaded from SBE 37 with firmware version 3.0 and later (Note: Use Convert .XML data file in Tools menu in SeatermV2, Seaterm232, Seaterm485, or SeatermIM to convert .xml file to .cnv file that can be used by SBE Data .xmlcon Processing to process data).
+See .con extension above. · · · · · · · · · · · · · · · · · · · ISCE CON EXTENSION ADOVE.

-Versions 5.30a and earlier of SBE Data Processing used program setup files with a .psu extension instead of a .psa extension.
-Program setup files with a .psa extension can be opened, viewed, and modified in any text editor or XML editor.
+Versions 5.30a and earlier used program setup files with a .psu instead of a .psa extension. .Psa files can be opened, viewed, and modified in any text or XML editor.
 SBE Data Processing can still use your existing .psu files.
-However, if you make any changes to the setup (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.
+However, if you make setup changes (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.